Ready to vote?

-When there are topics that are up for a shareholder vote, all shareholders should receive proxy instructions and a proxy voting card or Voting Instruction Form (VIF) either via US postal mail or email.
-Companies may also make proxy materials available online, usually on the investor relations page of their website.
+When there are topics that are up for a vote, all shareholders should receive proxy instructions and a proxy voting card or Voting Instruction Form (VIF) either via US postal mail or email.
+Companies and mutual funds may also make proxy materials available online, usually on the investor relations page of their website.

 “If you can’t attend a shareholder meeting in person, your proxy vote is the way to have your voice heard.”